French Onion Chicken Meatballs

 You can also freeze the raw meatballs, let them defrost in the fridge, and then bake in the oven following the directions on the recipe card.

-For the onion mixture, I would freeze in an airtight container, defrost in the fridge, and reheat via the stovetop.
+For the onion mixture, I would freeze it in an airtight container, defrost it in the fridge, and reheat it on the stovetop.
 Or you can make the onion mixture fresh for each batch of frozen chicken meatballs.

 French Onion Chicken Meatballs in a round pan.